Information Theory for Complex Systems Scientists: Network Inference

 \subsubsection{Bias in Naive Entropy Estimators}

 The most common way to estimate entropies and mutual information from discrete data is through a naive estimator, where $P(X=x)$ is a function of how many times $x$ appears in a sample, divided by the total number of samples.
 Due to finite size effects, however, the naive entropy $\hat{H}(X)$ systematically \textit{under-estimates} the true entropy, and by extension, \textit{over-estimates} the true mutual information.
-Being strictly positive, the naive mutual information estimator is known to be upwardly-biased, reliably \textit{over-estimating} the true mutual information \cite{bossomaier_introduction_2016}.
-This means that, unless large amounts of data are included in the mutual information estimates that define the edge weights in the functional connectivity network, the overall information-density of the system is being over-estimated.
+Being strictly positive, the naive mutual information estimator is known to be upwardly-biased, reliably over-estimating the true mutual information \cite{bossomaier_introduction_2016}.
+This means that, unless large amounts of data are included in the estimates that define the edge weights, the overall information-density of the system is being over-estimated.

 Depending on the specific problem being studied, this may not be a problem.
 Often, as scientists, we don't actually care about the exact value of the mutual information in bits or nats, but rather, the \textit{relative} values of some set of correlations compared to another.
-For example, if one is interested in comparing brain data recorded from a conscious person versus data from the same individual after being anesthetized (as in \cite{luppi_synergistic_2020-1}), the fact that all the inferred mutual information values are upwardly inflated may not be a critical issue (so long as the upward bias is uniform).
+For example, if one is interested in comparing brain data recorded from a conscious person versus data from the same individual after being anesthetized (as in \cite{luppi_synergistic_2024}), the fact that all the inferred mutual information values are upwardly inflated may not be a critical issue (so long as the upward bias is uniform across conditions).